pjsip/pjproject_docs/docs/source/specific-guides/develop/group_lock.rst

 counter, hence they will also cause info to be dump.

-If you after this find out that the leaking reference is caused by timer, you can enable timer heap debugging by setting :cpp:any:`PJ_TIMER_DEBUG` to non-zero and call :cpp:any:`pj_timer_heap_dump()` to dump the state of the timer heap including information about the source file and line number of code that registered currently active timer entries.
+If you after this find out that the leaking reference is caused by timer, you can enable timer heap debugging by setting :c:macro:`PJ_TIMER_DEBUG` to non-zero and call :cpp:any:`pj_timer_heap_dump()` to dump the state of the timer heap including information about the source file and line number of code that registered currently active timer entries.